Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Related Work

 \subsection{Energy-efficient locomotion}

 Energy-efficient control is critical for autonomous legged robots.
 Total losses consist of controller-independent terms such as sensing, computation, and inverter switching, and motion- respectively control-policy-dependent losses, which can be optimized.
 The literature on modeling motion-dependent energy losses can be grouped into pseudo-approximations, low-fidelity models, and high-fidelity models.
+Here, \emph{low-fidelity} models capture only dominant, aggregated effects (e.g., mechanical power and Joule losses) using a small number of lumped parameters, often with hand-tuned scaling, enabling efficient policy optimization at the cost of limited physical detail.
+In contrast, \emph{high-fidelity} models aim to represent individual loss mechanisms (e.g., copper, iron, magnet, and mechanical losses), either through detailed physics-based motor models or data-driven power predictors.
+While such models can achieve higher accuracy, they typically incur substantially higher modeling or data requirements and increased computational cost, which can limit their direct use in large-scale reinforcement learning.

 \textbf{Pseudo-approximations.} Simplified proxies such as squared torque are frequently used to approximate energy costs.
 However, many works omit mechanical power consumption altogether~\cite{lee2020learning,shin2023actuator,miki2022learning,ji2022concurrent,kim2024not}, or introduce objectives with weak correlation to actual energy, e.g., penalizing changes in power~\cite{shafiee2024manyquadrupeds}.